svphan1/Greatreads-client/README.md

 # Better Reads is an application that allows students to:
--search for books by name and author
+-search for books by name and author.
--filter by genre
+-filter by genre.
--view links to a certain book or author
+-view links to a certain book or author.
 # and allows teachers to:
--add/edit/delete books/authors
+-add/edit/delete books/authors.

 In progress: Made with React, Semantic-UI, Node.js Express, PostgreSQL, Knex.